Here are answers to some of the most frequently asked questions about submitting SkillsUSA membership dues:

 See the list of state deadlines, fees and contact information.
 Your state advisor can also provide information on all upcoming state leadership and skill events.

-Membership must be postmarked by March 3 of each year for students to be eligible for national competition.
+Membership must be submitted by March 1 for students to be eligible for national competition, run for national office or serve as a voting delegate.
 Competing at the state level is a prerequisite for national competition, so you must also meet your state deadline.

 If you use a purchase order for membership dues, the SkillsUSA online registration system will automatically populate the invoice which is then available for immediate printing.